toralf/torutils/README.md

 ```

 Restart Tor.
-Check that your ssh login and other services do work.
+Check that your ssh login and all other services work as expected.
-Watch the rules stats e.g. for IPv4
+Watch the rules stats, e.g. for IPv4

 ```bash
 sudo watch ./ipv4-rules.sh
 ```

-If something looks wrong then restore the backuped state:
+If something looks odd then restore the backuped state:

 ```bash
 sudo ./ipv4-rules.sh stop